dragoa/vr-flood-visualization/docs/urs/urs.md

 The project aims to ease the communication of the results of the applications so that decision makers can better understand the phenomena they are dealing with.

 ### 2.1 Context and Motivation
+WASDI can provide as a Digital Elevation Model (DEM) from Copernicus with a resolution of 30 m, accessible for every location in the world.
+Also we have access to a water depth color maps that represent the extensions of floods in a specific area.
+These data are originated using an algorithm, but we still should clarify how it works. <br>

 <a name="sp2.2"></a>

 ### 2.2 Project Obectives
+Using the DEM and the water depth, the company would like a software that can, starting from an area of interest, generate a 3D view of that area and in case of floods, represent the evolution of them. <br>
+We shall also consider different type of inputs, such as Cesium 3D tiles, and technologies we can work with.
+The company requires a non interective way for generating the 3D view, just a set of parameters, for example a bounding-box, crs, input layers, ecc...

 <a name="p3"></a>